markbeep/server-config/README.md

 reason the `validate.py` script should **always** be ran before pushing to make sure all linked emotes and images exist and are of the correct path.

+**Note:** The dhall python package is currently not downloadable on Windows for reasons I'm not able to currently figure out.

 To run `validate.py` locally you can simply run it using Poetry:
 ```bash
 poetry install